wal-g/wal-g/internal/databases/greenplum/pax/README.PAX.md

 PORC files already compressed.
 So, PAX files are **not re-compressed** by WAL-G when uploaded to `paxfiles/`.

-However they are compressed when they fall through to the regular tar stream.
+However, they are compressed when they fall through to the regular tar stream.

 Encryption (when configured) is applied in both cases.